One of the most common inquiries we receive from travellers is “When is the best time to visit Nepal?”

 The topography and climatic situation of Nepal is not the same everywhere.
 With the change in altitude, the climate changes.
 So does the environmental situation.
 This change affects trekking in Nepal.
-Treks range from higher altitudes, mountains, high hills or easy treks.
+Treks range from higher altitudes, mountains, high hills, or easy treks.

 If you are planning to trek in high mountains then September to November is the best season for trekking.
-Or you can plan to visit in March to May, another best trekking season.
+Or you can plan to visit from March to May, another best trekking season.
 During these months you can plan to go on longer treks or mountain expeditions.
-The weather is clear and the mountain view clear during this time.
+The weather is clear and the mountain view is clear during this time.

 You have different choices before you pack your bags for trekking.
-You can choose Everest region, Annapurna region, or Kanchanjunga for your memorable trek.
-Or, to add difficulty, you can go to Makalu region, Langtang, Manaslu, Ganesh Himal Region.
+You can choose Everest region, Annapurna region, or Kanchenjunga for your memorable trek.
+Or, to add difficulty, you can go to Makalu region, Langtang, Manaslu, and Ganesh Himal Region.
 It will be wise if you choose either Spring or Autumn for these treks.
 You will encounter other travelers on your route in the temperate weather.

 But if you are planning for Summer, trekking is difficult due to the worst road situation.
-Instead, you can trek to desert parts of Nepal like the Mustang, Nar-Phu valley, and Dolpo regions.
+Instead, you can trek to desert parts of Nepal like the Mustang, Nar-Phu Valley, and Dolpo regions.
 These places are behind the Himalayas where you can enjoy summer trekking.
 As these places have no rainfall.

 In winter you can go on treks to lower elevations.
-Like the Ghorepani circuit, Royal Trail around Pokhara, Dhampus trek, Helambu trek.
+Like the Ghorepani circuit, Royal Trail around Pokhara, Dhampus trek, and Helambu trek.
 In this season, the temperature is colder but you can enjoy clear views with fewer crowds.